 Although you won't find a huge, jam-packed events calendar in November in Spain, there are still plenty of festive events—many celebrating the country's various wines and liquors.
 Additionally, music and film lovers will relish in November's many festivals.

-- All Saints Day: November 1 is a public holiday in Spain.
-Many shops and services will be closed on this day.
+- All Saints Day: This is a public holiday in Spain, so many shops and services will be closed.
+November 1, 2019

-- Bilbao International Festival of Documentary and Short Film: This one takes place in Bilbao in mid-November, but it's not your only chance to catch award-winning flicks.
-Other film festivals worth checking out include the San Sebastián Horror & Fantasy Film Festival (October 28–November 3, 2019) and the Seville Film Festival.
+- Bilbao International Festival of Documentary and Short Film: This one (November 8–15, 2019) takes place in Bilbao, but it's not your only chance to catch award-winning flicks.
+Other film festivals worth checking out include the San Sebastián Horror & Fantasy Film Festival (October 28–November 3, 2019) and the Seville Film Festival (November 8–16, 2019).

 November Travel Tips